haakonaareskjold/FreeChampionRotations/CHANGLOG.md

 # Changelog

+## TODO

+* Add feature with caching for ARAM (has to include caching of two previous rotations / including the current one)

 ---

 ## All notable changes to this publication will be documented in this file.

+### 1.1.1 - 12/03/2020

+* Added exceptions for client- and server side errors

 ### 1.1.0 - 11/03/2020